 Community Sport Volunteering

-QMSU Community Sport is a sports leadership and volunteering programme which trains student volunteers as coaches, referees and sports leaders.
+Community Foundation is a sports leadership and volunteering programme based in the Students' Union which trains student volunteers as coaches, referees and sports leaders.
 Students are then partnered with a number of local schools, sports clubs and sporting organisations to help deliver sport locally, resulting in more opportunities for our local communities to be active.

 Queen Mary students fundraise thousands of pounds on an annual basis for local, national and international charities and causes.
 The QMSU Raise and Give (RAG) fundraising activities are student-led, with students organising a wide variety of events to raise funds.